ejcasper/Final_Project/Offensive_Procedure/RedTeam.md

 sudo python -c 'import pty; pty.spawn("/bin/sh")'
 ```

+#### Information Disclosure Issues:
+- There can be many different types of Information Disclosure issues in web applications.
+These can be common mistakes that developers or make that can lead to the discovery of confidential and sensitive information.
+From Banner Grabbing to File Path Disclosure, attackers can utilize the web page itself to discover "hidden" information.
+The specific Information Disclosure Vulnerability used for this attack involved "Inappropriate Handling of Sensitive Data."
+For this I ran a simple, View Page Source, and started analyzing the data.
+Since I knew specifically what I was looking for I was able to run a find command on each page to gather my information.

 #### Directory Indexing:
 Directory Indexing or Directory Browsing can lead to exposing directory listings on a site that a company may not want you to know about.
-By examing the source code an attacker could potentially find hidden subfolders.
-Or by running a dirb command in Kali an attacker could find other hidden files.
+By running a dirb command in Kali an attacker could find other hidden files.

 ![Path](Diagrams/dirb.png)